-The purpose of the professional dissertation is to develop a student's core competencies.
-The American Psychological Association has outlined nine core competency areas which are required for students who graduate from programs accredited in health service psychology.
-These are: Research, Ethics and Legal Standards, Individual and Cultural Diversity, Professional Values, Attitudes and Behaviors, Communication and Interpersonal Skills, Assessment, Intervention, Supervision and Consultation, and Interprofessional/Interdisciplinary Skills.
+The professional dissertation develops your core competencies.
+The American Psychological Association has outlined nine core competency areas which are required for students who graduate from programs accredited in health service psychology, including research, ethics and legal standards, individual and cultural diversity, professional values, attitudes and behaviors, communication and interpersonal skills, assessment, intervention, supervision and consultation, and interprofessional/interdisciplinary skills.

 - It is an original creative work.

-- It is produced independently by the student with limited technical guidance from the Chair and Committee.
+- It is produced independently by you with limited technical guidance from the chair and committee.

-- It is a product that exemplifies the student's ability to think critically and to critically evaluate research, theory or other scholarly work.
+- It is a product that exemplifies your ability to think critically and to critically evaluate research, theory or other scholarly work.

 - It represents a synthesis and integration of scholarly work, research, or theoretical perspectives.